 EE 3001 - Spring 2014, 2015, 2016, 2017 are all Group 2 breadth electives

 * EE and EEC Students must now take MATH 2070 instead of MATH 2090.

 Mr. John Scalzo

 The following students will be advised by the ECE undergraduate adviser: students doing senior checkout, dual degree seeking

-students, and students out of town working an internship or co-op assignment.
+students (any majors), and students working an internship or co-op assignment.
 Students will not get their flag lifted for scheduling unless they complete the advising or

 senior checkout process.

 Each fall semester we give students the option of choosing their faculty advisor.
 We will email students the name of their adviser before the advising process begins.
 Students must see